FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 4 (20s)**

-This benchmark was done on our codebase.
+I made a benchmark on our codebase.

-  Rollup took 1 minute 24 seconds.
+  Rollup took 1 minute 24 seconds to build DT_Main and Rolldown only 8 seconds.
-  Rolldown?
-8 seconds.

-  Let me show you the impact.
+  The impact of this is ?
 -->

 ---